sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 "Am I that obvious?"
 She laughed.
 "I mean, yes, but let's pretend it is for a moment."

 Alex laughed too.
 "If you insist.
-Uh, how's the weather been?"
+Uh, how's the weather?"

-Cookie giggled.
+Cookie giggled and responded with a similar question.
 "How's your family?"

 "Looking forward to the weekend?"